Mrian07/Proyeksi/docs/development/development-environment-osx/README.md

 ## Questions, Comments, and Feedback

-If you have any further questions, comments, feedback, or an idea to enhance this guide, please tell us at the appropriate community.openproject.org [forum](https://community.openproject.org/projects/openproject/boards/9).
+If you have any further questions, comments, feedback, or an idea to enhance this guide, please tell us at the appropriate community.proyeksi.id [forum](https://community.proyeksi.id/projects/proyeksiapp/boards/9).
-[Follow ProyeksiApp on twitter](https://twitter.com/openproject), and follow [the news](https://www.openproject.org/blog) to stay up to date.
+[Follow ProyeksiApp on twitter](https://twitter.com/proyeksiapp), and follow [the news](https://www.proyeksi.id/blog) to stay up to date.

 [foreman-defaults]:http://ddollar.github.io/foreman/#DEFAULT-OPTIONS
 [foreman-env]:http://ddollar.github.io/foreman/#ENVIRONMENT